Former 5-Star Guard Quade Green to Transfer from Kentucky Basketball

 "I have loved my time at Kentucky and love Coach Cal and the staff.
 This was a difficult decision and one I didn't take lightly.
 However, after talking with my family and the coaching staff, I just felt like it was best that I explore other opportunities for my athletic and academic future.
 I have enjoyed my time at Kentucky and I'll never forget the Big Blue Nation for its love and its support."

-Kentucky head coach John Calipari said he supports Quade's decision after the two discussed it on Tuesday.
+Kentucky head coach John Calipari said he supports Quade's decision after the two discussed it Tuesday.

 "Quade has my full support with this decision," Calipari said.
 "We haven't had many kids leave, but when we do, we always support them and, in just about every case, stay in touch with each other.
 I hope that will be the case with Quade."